Make the Most of Autumn in the South of Scotland

 Loch Trool provides an excellent venue for an autumnal walk

 From leisurely jaunts suitable for short legs as well as prams to hikes up nearby Peniel Heugh, Harestanes offers a great day out for all.
 Afterwards, recharge with coffee and cake from the onsite cafe.
-And if you’re looking to combine your autumn walk with stunning gardens, Monteviot House Gardens are laid out to offer picturesque views in every season.
+Or take advantage of the extension of its opening hours this year at Thirlestane Castle – there are guided tours inside and wonderful grounds to explore outside!
+There’s even afternoon tea towards the end of the month!

 From late September to early December, the Scottish Tree Festival offers an excellent opportunity to head outside and admire Scotland’s varied vistas.
 Admire the country’s finest and oldest tree collection at Dawyck Botanic Garden, including giant redwoods and Douglas firs.
 Home to rare plants from as far away as China, Japan and North America, visitors can expect a vivid display of autumn colour.
-At Abbotsford, ranger Anna is doing a walk at towards the end of October ambling through the grounds and explaining how the wildlife ready themselves for the upcoming winter.
+Or join the monthly guided walks at Logan Botanic Garden for insight into this real treat of a garden nestled in the far southwestern corner of Scotland.

 Savour the tastes of the season